 You can see that the histogram for this image spreads pretty evenly from left to right, with some peaking falling off on the right-hand side.
 That tells us that in this photo, there are a tones represented from dark to light, with some true white pixels (or overexposure) in the image.
 In this case, the blown-out sky is why you see some of the details climbing up on the right-hand side.

 Click Here to find out more about Cole’s exclusive new photography education community, Cole’s Clique, & unlock the entire course catalog for just $1!

-Here is another example where again we see that the histogram is spread pretty evenly across all tones from shadows to highlights, except this time you won’t see the peak for blown out highlights on the right side.
+Here is another example where again we see that the histogram is spread pretty evenly across all tones from shadows to highlights, except this time you won’t see the peak for blown-out highlights on the right side.

 Remember, we said that histograms, while helpful, can be relative.
 Some images do not follow an even distribution at all.
-Take a look at the histogram for this image below.
-You can see that it pushes almost completely to the left hand side, with virtually no information represented on the right.
+For this image, you can see that it pushes almost completely to the left-hand side, with virtually no information represented on the right.

 This reiterates the point that, while the histogram is a valuable tool for examining and evaluating the tones in your photos, it will likely vary greatly from image to image, based on what you are shooting and your artistic goals.
-Think of the histogram as a guide for obtaining the type of exposure you are looking for, and not as an indicator of a good or bad photo.
+Think of it as a guide for obtaining the type of exposure you are looking for, and not as an indicator of a good or bad photo.

 Think of the histogram as a guide for obtaining the type of exposure you are looking for, and not as an indicator of a good or bad photo.

 Your histogram is a valuable tool that can really make a difference in gaining the type of exposure you are looking for in your images.
-Hopefully this helps you to better understand what your histogram is and how to read it to better interpret your photos!
+Hopefully, this helps you to better understand what your histogram is and how to read it to better interpret your photos!